 - Other tests: CT scan ,MRI and PETCT scans are done to find the spread of the disease

 - Taking birth control pills (Doctors should be consulted before starting the medication)

 - Maintaining a healthy weight and being physically active

 Uterine Cancer Treatment choice depends on where the cancer is and how much it has grown.
 You may have more than one type of endometrial cancer treatment for yourself.
 This choice depends on the size of the cancer and how the cells display themselves under the microscope.
 Cancer of the uterus is often diagnosed early before it spreads and can be treated surgically.

-Endometrial cancer treatment is treated by one or a combination of treatments such as radiation therapy, immunotherapy, chemotherapy, surgery and hormone therapy.
+Endometrial cancer is treated by one or a combination of treatments such as radiation therapy, immunotherapy, chemotherapy, surgery and hormone therapy.
 Combination of endometrial cancer treatment are often recommended but depends on the stage and characteristics of the cancer.
 However, Cancer healer therapy which works on Immunotherapy is effective in treating patients suffering from endometriosis, fibroid uterus and endometrial hyperplasia other than endometrial cancer.
 Medicines enhance the immune cells of the body thereby acting upon the cancer cells which help to control as well regress the disease.
 This treatment can be given to the patient along with chemotherapy or radiation therapy without any interference or clash.
-It even helps patients to combat with the side effects of chemotherapy and radiation therapy so that they can easily and comfortably tolerate it.
+It even helps patients to combat with the side effects of chemotherapy and radiation therapy so that they can easily and comfortably tolerate it proving it be one of the most effective uterine cancer treatment options.
 Other than this it also prevents recurrence in cases where the patient has already undergone surgery.
 At stage IV it gives relief to the patient by providing them a better quality of life with greater chances of survival.

 Studies have shown that endometrial cancer may come back, so regular follow-up after your initial treatment is extremely important.